Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Methods

-\paragraph{Client-Level.} This mechanism adjusts the security factor based on the malicious probability $s_i^{(r)} \in [0,1]$ predicted for the final incremental LoRA update of client $i$ in round $r$.
-We define the instantaneous security factor as
+\paragraph{Client-Level.} This mechanism adjusts the security factor based on the maliciousness probability $s_i^{(r)} \in [0,1]$ predicted for the final local LoRA update of client $i$ in round $r$.
+We define the instantaneous security factor as:

 where $g(\cdot)$ is a two-stage sigmoid calibration function (Appendix~\ref{app:client-level}).
 To reduce single-round noise, we compute a historical average over the rounds in which client $i$ participates: